interactivereport/cellxgene_VIP/tutorial/docs/04-Tips.md

 adata.obs["X_annotation "][adata.obs["X_annotation "].isnull()] = 'nan'
 ```

 ## Display full traceback stack for debugging in VIP
 It follows the global setting.
 Please set “—verbose” to launch cellxgene server.

 ## Pitfall of using special characters
-In the mode which allows user to create manual annotation in cellxgene, user should try to avoid using hyphen (“-”) in name label.It would cause client-side issue.
+In the mode which allows user to create manual annotation in cellxgene, user should try to avoid using hyphen (“-”) in name label.
+It would cause client-side issue.
 Please try to use underscores.

 ## Potential use for bulk or pseudo bulk sample dataset
 Once the data matrix is replaced by sample x gene matrix, cellxgene VIP framework can handle regular bulk / pseudobulk RNAseq datasets.
 Simply replace “cells” by “samples”.
-All plotting functions would still work.
+All plotting functions sould still work.

+## Common mistakes in naming
+* "B internediate " with extra space in the end
+* "CD4 naive" where "n" should be "N" to match the name used in h5ad